 Why Read Picture Books About Respect?

+It is crucial to teach children to respect themselves, other people, and the world around them.
+We need to model a respectful attitude for children to learn.
 Using picture books is a great way to teach respecting ourselves, accepting differences, using respectful words and respecting the environment.

-Questions for Picture Books About Respect
+Questions to Ask When Reading Picture Books About Respect

 - How does being respectful/disrespectful affect relationships with others?